labs4capella/DSM4Capella/README.md

 > The design structure matrix  is a square matrix (i.e., it has an equal number of rows and columns) that shows relationships between elements in a system [2].

+This work has been presented in the ERTS 2024 Congress  [ERTS 2024 - 12th European Congress Embedded Real Time Software and Systems](https://erts2024.org/) and available in [Coupling Optimization using Design Structure Matrices and Genetic Algorithm - Archive ouverte HAL](https://hal.science/hal-04632975).

 It is used to systematically identify, dene, tabulate, design, and analyze functional and physical interfaces [3].

 ![Initial dsm](./DSM4Capella/icons/initial_dsm.png "initial DSM")

 source: Samares Engineering

+Note: 1 there is at least 1 interface between functions and 0 not interaction

 ## Coupling